by Emily Rees

 Returning to Henrietta Vansittart, we find that we need to look at her family connections to explain how she became an engineer and inventor.
 Her father, James Lowe, was the inventor and patentee of a screw propeller in 1838.
 Vansittart most likely learned her engineering knowledge through working with her father on his inventions, even though these experiments led him to insolvency, thus reducing his family to poverty.

-Even after her marriage in 1855 to Frederick Vansittart, she continued to work with her father, and she was present at the testing of the propeller on the HMS Bullfinch in 1877.
+Even after her marriage in 1855 to Frederick Vansittart, she continued to work with her father, and she was present a couple of years later at the testing of the propeller on the HMS Bullfinch.
 After her father was killed in a street accident in in 1866, Vansittart took over his work on the screw propeller, obtaining patent no. 2877 for the Lowe-Vansittart propeller in 1868 in the UK (patented the following year in the USA).